h2oai/h2o-3/h2o-docs/src/product/api-changes.rst

 From 3.30.0.5
 ~~~~~~~~~~~~~

 The ``h2o-scala`` module is deprecated in version 3.30.0.5 and will be completely removed in the next major version, 3.32.0.1.
-This by no means has any impact on Scala support, as the ``h2o-scala`` module was intended for internal use only and does not represent the H2O Scala API.
+This by no means has any impact on Scala support.

 From 3.30.0.4